alex-bellon/wikipedia/README.md

 - [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) is a hypothetical form of life with mirror-reflected molecular building blocks

 ### Cartography, Geography
+- [Northeast megalopolis](https://en.wikipedia.org/wiki/Northeast_megalopolis) is the most populous megalopolis located entirely in the United States, with over 50 million residents, as well as the most urbanized megalopolis in the United States and the megalopolis with the world's largest economic output.
 - [Satellite map images with missing or unclear data](https://en.wikipedia.org/wiki/Satellite_map_images_with_missing_or_unclear_data)
 - [Trap street](https://en.wikipedia.org/wiki/Trap_street) -  a fictitious entry in the form of a misrepresented street on a map, often outside the area the map nominally covers, for the purpose of "trapping" potential copyright violators of the map who, if caught, would be unable to explain the inclusion of the "trap street" on their map as innocent.
 - [Use of Nordic countries vs. Scandinavia](https://en.wikipedia.org/wiki/Scandinavia#Use_of_Nordic_countries_vs._Scandinavia)